The law is no different when you are in a taxi! All passengers must fasten their seat belts.

 Do not buckle the child in with you because your weight could crush him or her in the event of an impact or sudden braking.

-Note, however, that a new Highway Safety Code measure will come into effect on April 18, 2019.
-Children will have to be secured in a child safety seat that is appropriate for their weight and height until they are 9 years old or at least 145 cm tall.
+The Highway Safety Code requires that children be secured in a car seat that is appropriate for their weight and height until they are 145 cm tall or 9 years old.

 If you take a taxi with children under 16 years of age, make sure they fasten their seat belts.
 If they don't, you will be the one to receive the fine and 3 demerit points—not the taxi driver!